Stages of Hair Loss

 Stages of Male Hair Loss

-In the regular Norwood pattern signs of hair loss begin with some recession behind the temple, grow to include the loss of hair at crown of the head till a point where the man is only left with a wreath of hair at the sides of his scalp and at the base of his skull.
+There are two types of hair loss problems that afflict men.
+Differentiating between the two is largely based on the way hair loss progresses.
+Stages for each of these patterns are different.
+Stages of the more common of the two are classified as the regular Norwood pattern, named after Dr. O'tar Norwood who devised the classification in 1975.In the regular Norwood pattern signs of hair loss begin with some recession behind the temple, grow to include the loss of hair at crown of the head till a point where the man is only left with a wreath of hair at the sides of his scalp and at the base of his skull.
 The regular Norwood pattern consists of nine different stages ranging from I to VII and including the stage III vertex after stage III and before stage IV.

 The other pattern is titled Norwood Class A and begins with recession of hair at the front of the crown, moves towards the back, and ends with hair on the sides and back of the head.
 There are four stages of hair loss in the Norwood Class A category, titled IIa, IVa, IIIa, and Va.
 Two other patterns also exist, namely Diffused Patterned Alopecia where thinning occurs at the crown, top, and front and Diffused Unpatterned Alopecia where there is no pattern.